berops/claudie/README.md

 For more information about contributing please read the [contribution guidelines](./docs/contributing/contributing.md).

+If you want to have a chat with us, feel free to join our [Slack workspace](https://claudie-workspace.slack.com).

 # Roadmap
 <!-- Add a roadmap for claudie so users know which features are being worked on and which will in future -->
 To see the vision behind the Claudie, please refer to the [roadmap](./docs/roadmap/roadmap.md) document.